alba4k/albafetch/README.md

 $ meson install -C build
 ```

-Please note that meson will always install the executable to `/usr/local/bin`, which you may or may not want (executables in this directory are ran instead of ones in `/usr/bin`)
+Meson will install the executable to `/usr/local/bin`, which you may or may not want (executables in this directory are ran instead of ones in `/usr/bin`).

 # Contributing